Skretting Global

 • This fishery is unlikely to have direct impacts on ETP species, but available data is still limited.

-• Bycatch of herring occurs in this fishery.
+• Bycatch of herring may occur in this fishery.

 • The fishery uses purse seine gear, which is unlikely to have a significant impact on the sea bed.